 What is VHIE?

-Veteran Health Information Exchange (VHIE) tools give your health care providers a more complete view of your electronic health information to help them make more informed treatment decisions.
-Through a secure gateway, called the joint Health Information Exchange (joint HIE), VA, DoD, and other participating provider organizations who are a part of your care team can safely and securely request and receive your VA health information electronically.
+Veteran Health Information Exchange (VHIE) tools give your health care providers a more complete view of your electronic health information to help inform treatment decisions.
+Through a secure gateway, called the Joint Health Information Exchange (joint HIE), VA, DoD, and other participating external providers who are a part of your care team can safely and securely send and receive your VA health information electronically.

-VA only shares your electronic health information with community providers via VHIE when they are treating you.
+VA only shares your health information with participating external providers when they are treating you.

 What changed?

-The VA MISSION Act of 2018 removed certain restrictions on electronic health information sharing, which enables VA to seamlessly and securely share your VA health information with participating providers organizations, who are a part of your care team.
+The VA MISSION Act of 2018 removed certain restrictions on electronic health information sharing, enabling VA to seamlessly and securely share VA Patient health information with participating external providers who are a part of a VA Patient's care team.
 The change took effect April 17, 2020.
-Previously, you had to complete a form to opt in or elect to share your personal health information via VHIE tools.
+Previously, patients had to complete a form to opt in or elect to share their electronic health information via VA Exchange.

-You do not need to take any action for VA to start coordinating your care team to receive your information using HIE, you may opt out of electronic health information sharing.
+VA Patients do not need to take any action for VA to start coordinating their care to receive electronic health information.
+VA Patients (active duty excluded) may opt out of electronic health information sharing.

 What are the benefits of information sharing using HIE?